 A Mother's Day Dinner Menu That Pulls Out All the Stops

-There's lobster, there's fresh vegetables, and there's cake—Mom deserves it all.
+There's lobster, there's fresh vegetables, and there's cake—and Mom deserves it all.

 There's only one day a year dedicated to Mom, so Mother's Day is the time to pull out all the stops and prepare a beautiful spring-inspired dinner for her.
-We've created an elegant menu that shows your mom just how much you appreciate her—and because we appreciate you, we've added in make-ahead tips to help you in the kitchen.
+To help, we've created an elegant menu that shows your mom just how much you appreciate her—and since we appreciate you, we've added in make-ahead tips to help you in the kitchen.

-To start, turn pull-apart rolls into mini Lobster Rolls—it's one of our favorite appetizer shortcuts.
-Next, revamp roasted chicken by turning it into an unexpectedly delicious chicken-and-bread salad with spring peas for an impressive main.
+To start, turn pull-apart rolls into mini lobster rolls—it's one of our favorite appetizer shortcuts.
+Next, you'll revamp roasted chicken by transforming it into an unexpectedly delicious chicken-and-bread salad with spring peas for an impressive main.
 At their peak sweetness now, baby carrots are delicious roasted and served on top of an addictive herby yogurt sauce with a crumble of feta.
 Finish the meal with an elegant pistachio-and-rhubarb cake.
 If you ask us, it's the perfect spring dessert.

-For this special meal, bake a pretty pistachio cake that's adorned with tart rhubarb pieces.
+For this special meal for Mom, bake a pretty Pistachio-Rhubarb Yogurt Cake that's adorned with rhubarb pieces.
 A generous sprinkle of granulated sugar before baking gives the cake a crunchy top.
-The recipe has a few steps, but they're relatively simple—and Mom is worth it.
-No need to worry about baking the cake day-of.
-It can be prepared the day before.